dropbox/SwiftyDropbox/README.md

     pod 'SwiftyDropbox'
 end
 ```

-If your project is contains Objective-C code that will need to have access to Dropbox SDK there is a separate pod called `SwiftyDropboxObjC` that contains an Objective-C compatibility layer for the SDK.
-Add this pod to your `Podfile` as well.
+If your project contains Objective-C code that will need to have access to Dropbox SDK there is a separate pod called `SwiftyDropboxObjC` that contains an Objective-C compatibility layer for the SDK.
+Add this pod to your `Podfile` (in addition to `SwiftyDropbox` or on its own).
 For more information refer to the [Objective-C](#objective-c) section of this README.

 Then, run the following command to install the dependency: